Lung Cancer and Asbestos

 No matter how asbestos becomes lodged in the body, asbestos fibers can build up in the lungs, causing damage that may lead to cancer.

 Over time, the asbestos fibers cause scarring and inflammation in the tissue where they lodge.
-Eventually, these inflammations mutate into cancerous growths that cause several life-threatening illnesses, including lung cancer.
+Eventually, these inflammations may mutate into cancerous growths that can cause lung cancer.

-According to the American Cancer Society (ACS), there is no such thing as “safe” asbestos.
-However, people exposed to the harmful minerals for prolonged periods are more susceptible to developing an illness.
+According to the American Cancer Society (ACS), there is no “safe” asbestos.
+However, people exposed to asbestos for prolonged periods are at the highest risk for lung cancer.

 In addition, homes, schools, public buildings, and other structures built before the early 1980s still contain large amounts of asbestos in insulation, vinyl flooring, roofing materials, and various types of pipes.

-Also, since asbestos occurs naturally, people can be exposed to small amounts if they live near abandoned mines or rocky deposits which undergo wind and water erosion.
+Also, since asbestos occurs naturally, people can be exposed to small amounts if they live near abandoned mines or rocky deposits that undergo wind and water erosion.

 Per the National Cancer Institute (NCI), the risk factors for getting sick from asbestos exposure are:

-- Dose (the amount of asbestos a person is exposed to on a regular basis)
+- Dose (the amount of asbestos a person is exposed to regularly)

 - Duration (the amount of time a person undergoes exposure to asbestos)